JosHageman/cmAnalysis/README.md

 ## Overview

 `cmAnalysis` provides a complete workflow for the analysis of **concept mapping data**.

+The methodology and its validity are discussed in:
+Kampen, J.K., Hageman, J.A., Breuer, M., & Tobi, H. (2025). *The validity of concept mapping: let’s call a spade a spade.* *Quality & Quantity.* <https://doi.org/10.1007/s11135-025-02351-z>

 This package supports:

 - **Hierarchical clustering** of participant-sort data
 - **Multidimensional scaling (MDS)** to map statements in 2D space